- Ease of Use

 Even when Bitcoin’s network fees were high (late 2017), Solidi still allowed free withdrawals from their wallet.
 However, you did have to wait at least 8 hours (so they could batch all withdrawals together).
 You could have continued to withdraw immediately, but you would have paid a high network fee.

 If you are intending to leave funds in Solidi’s wallet, make sure you enable 2FA.
-If you’d like to withdraw to an external wallet (but don’t have already), check out some suggestions here.
+If you’d like to withdraw to an external wallet (but don’t have one already), then check out my roundup post about the best hardware wallets in 2020.

 Solidi’s closest competitor is Bittylicious.